dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 - WARNING: Concurrent mapset locking is not supported on Windows

 - ERROR 6: C:\workspace\MGCI\outputs\UNSEEA_LULC2000_2015_EqArea_reclassed_impact.tif, band 1: SetColorTable() only supported for Byte or UInt16 bands in TIFF format.

+The resultant map should show  should look like this:

 |SubB_B3_tool_results|